-You must live in one of the following Northeastern New York counties to be eligible for enrollment in one of our Medicare Supplement Insurance plans:
+The Initial Enrollment Period is a limited window of time when you can enroll in Original Medicare (Part A and/or Part B) when you are first eligible.
+You must live in one of the following Northeastern New York counties to be eligible for enrollment in one of our Medicare Advantage plans:

 Most entities that currently provide prescription drug coverage to Medicare-eligible beneficiaries must disclose whether the entity's coverage is 'creditable prescription drug coverage.'
 A disclosure is required whether the insurer is primary or secondary to Medicare.
 A description of an entity, as defined by the Centers for Medicare & Medicaid Services (CMS) can be found on their website.

 Disclosure of whether prescription drug coverage is creditable provides Medicare-eligible beneficiaries with important information relating to their Medicare Part D enrollment.
 Beneficiaries who are not covered under creditable prescription drug coverage and who choose not to enroll before the end of their initial enrollment period for Medicare Part D, likely will pay a higher premium on a permanent basis if they subsequently enroll in Medicare Part D.

 After you are enrolled in Medicare Part A and Part B, you can select other coverage options like a Medigap (Medicare Supplement) plan from approved private insurers.
 The best time to buy a Medigap policy is the six-month period that starts the first day of the month that you turn 65 or older and enrolled in Part B. After this period, your ability to buy a Medigap policy may be limited and it may be more costly.